-Note: Verification of class absences due to illness or injury will be provided to students who are treated in Health Services and have signed the appropriate medical release of inforamtion forms.
+- Note: Verification of class absences due to illness or injury will be provided to students who are treated in Health Services and have signed the appropriate medical release of information forms.

-All full-time undergraduate students must have a completed health form, including immiunization records, on file in the Wellness Center prior to starting classes.
-Completed forms may be mailed or faxed to the Wellnesss Center.
+All full-time undergraduate students must have a completed health form, including immunization records, on file in the Wellness Center prior to starting classes.
+Completed forms may be mailed or faxed to the Wellness Center.

 Instructions on completing the form

-- Download (in PDF) the McDaniel College Health Form. (right click Health Form link, "save as" and download to print).
+- Download (in PDF) the McDaniel College Health Form for full-time students. (right click Health Form link, "save as" and download to print).